Sivasuthan9/blah/README.md

 # Jac Language Command Line Interface (CLI)

 The Jac Language CLI offers a variety of commands to facilitate Jac programming tasks efficiently.
-This document provides an overview of each command along with its usage instructions.
+Additionally, Jac language offers users the ability to define custom CLI commands through plugins.
+This document aims to provide an overview of each command along with clear usage instructions.

 ### Usage